Event Bus¶

 You’re inside a

-_physics_processand want UI to react on the next visual frame, not mid-physics.A handler might emit further events –
+_physics_processand want UI to react on the next visual frame, not mid-physics.A handler might publish further events –

-emit_deferredkeeps recursion shallow and avoids re-entering a handler before it has finished.Many producers emit during one frame and you want one batch of UI updates, not N.
+publish_deferredkeeps recursion shallow and avoids re-entering a handler before it has finished.Many producers publish during one frame and you want one batch of UI updates, not N.

 Events queued during a flush are dispatched on the next flush, not the current one.
 This bounds re-entrancy.